It’s a very balanced, rich and pleasant wine. No suprises, but perfect delivery. — 2 months ago

 Did You Know?

 Montagne-Saint-Émilion is one of the four “satellite” appellations of Saint-Émilion, known for offering excellent value Bordeaux reds.
-Few estates here lean so heavily on Cabernet Sauvignon, which makes Palon stand out stylistically. — 6 days ago
+Few estates here lean so heavily on Cabernet Sauvignon, which makes Palon stand out stylistically. — a month ago